VolinNilov/Useful-tools-from-Volin/README.md

 Now you only need to add the following lines in your main file, which should be created in the same directory as ```auto_loader.py``` and ```file_name.txt```:

 ```
+# auto lib's loader
 from auto_loader import loader_start
 loader_start()
 ```

+The magic has happened, you will now have all the libraries you need automatically loaded!